bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Scroll refactor
-* Move lyric listener dispatches to where those are dispatched.
 * Each call to updateScrollStore is its own action creator.
     * Consolidate them as patterns emerge.
 * Scroll listener refactor.